Columbus Gross Sexual Imposition Lawyers

 Speak with a respected Columbus defense lawyer now

 It is critical that you speak with a lawyer immediately while your memory is still fresh about exactly what happened.
-At Soroka & Associates, we understand how scary it can be to be accused of a sex crime.
+At Soroka & Associates, we understand how scary it can be to be accused of gross sexual imposition.
 Your liberty and your reputation are at stake.
 You need an experienced sex crime defense lawyer who understands how to handle these sensitive cases and how to argue your case before a jury.
 We’ll answer your questions, contest the government’s case, and speak to the public on your behalf.
 To discuss your rights and defenses, call us at 614-918-4078 or fill out our contact form to schedule a free consultation.